The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 How Many Vendors Touch Your Data?

-Every third-party tool adds attack surface you don't control.
-ABT's pure Microsoft stack eliminates the MSP platform supply chain entirely.
+Every third-party tool adds attack surface you do not control.
+ABT's pure Microsoft stack, governed by M365 Guardian, eliminates the MSP platform supply chain entirely.

 SitusAMC: When JPMorgan's Data Sits on Someone Else's Server